The 2019 Super Bowl ads are already here and some will have you talking

 Coca-Cola is going for a more socially-conscious message of diversity.

-A foul-mouthed Christina Applegate is locked out of her SUV in this M&M's teaser.
-It's a solid guess those animated M&M's have something to do with it.
+In the M&M's teaser a foul-mouthed Christina Applegate was locked out of her vehicle.
+Based on that, it was a solid guess those animated M&M's had something to do with it.

+And if that was your guess...you'd be right.
+The full commercial features Applegate driving through a neighborhood and scolding some unruly back seat passengers.
+When she eventually slams on the brake and threatens to eat all of her passengers alive, they're revealed to be the M&M's characters jammed in a chocolate bar.

 Bon and Viv’s Spiked Seltzer features two mermaids trying to pitch their drink.
 Then you realize it’s a take on Shark Tank – with sharks.

-Note: Correction: An earlier version of this story indicated a Skittles Broadway musical would be aired on TV.
-It can only be seen live in person at The Town Hall in New York City.